emji-hwang/spatialCUT-Tag/README.md

-# spatialCUT-Tag
-Profiling phosphorylation of serine residues in the RNA Polymerase II C-terminal domain.
+# spatialCUT&Tag: Profiling phosphorylation of serine residues in the RNA Polymerase II C-terminal domain